PhD - Leuven | More than two weeks ago

 In the first phase, the student will perform extensive literature search on the existing methodologies of defect identification, modelling and test solution development, specifically for STT-MRAM technology.
 The student is expected to understand and assimilate the shortcomings of the conventional methods, and the need for a device-aware approach.
 In parallel, the student will be expected to learn and develop software routines (Python or Matlab) for data post-processing and modelling activities.
 With the in-depth knowledge gained, the following phases will involve the tasks detailed above.

-The reference code for this position is 2021-013.
-Mention this reference code on your application form.
+The reference code of this topic is 2021-013.
+Please mention this on your application.

 The next application window will be open from mid-March 2021 until mid-April 2021.